 Kristin Kozuback, National Sales and Marketing Manager

-Kristin helped to start the BC Chapter of the Canadian Council for Aboriginal Business, earned her Canadian Sales Professional designation (CSP) and launched Spiritlink Communications in 1999.
-Since then, Kristin has coached over 490 entrepreneurs, earned a Masters of Education degree (specializing in Indigenous Education and Diversity), and enjoyed extensive business and economic development work in over 30 First Nations, Tribal Councils, & Métis organizations across Canada.
+Kristin earned her Canadian Sales Professional designation (CSP) and launched Spiritlink Communications in 1999.
+Since then, she earned a Masters of Education degree, has coached over 490 entrepreneurs, and started the BC Chapter for the Canadian Council for Aboriginal Business.
+Kristin has enjoyed extensive business and economic development work in over 30 First Nation & Métis organizations across Canada.

 Ryley Simpson, Jr Autonomous Systems Engineer